Serbia's leader says EuroPride won't happen due to threats

 BELGRADE, Serbia (AP) — Serbia won't allow a pan-European LGBTQ Pride event to take place in Belgrade next month, the president said Saturday, citing threats from right-wing extremists and fears of clashes.

 Serbian President Aleksandar Vucic announced the decision to cancel the Sept.
-12-18 EuroPride celebration during a news conference where he also proposed extending the term of Serbia's prime minister, who identifies as a lesbian.
+12-18 EuroPride celebration during a news conference where he also proposed extending the term of Serbia's prime minister, who is a lesbian.

 “This is a violation of minority rights, but at this moment the state is pressured by numerous problems," he said.